BoidCMS/boidcms.github.io/developer/plugin-basics.md

 # Plugin Basics
+Plugins in BoidCMS are essential to extend the functionality of the website and are organized in the [`plugins`](/folders?id=plugins) folder with a predefined structure.

+Each plugin in BoidCMS follows a standardized structure, which includes a plugin main file.
+The plugin main file contains metadata about the plugin, such as the plugin name, version, and author.

 Plugins in BoidCMS are organized in the [`plugins`](/folders?id=plugins) folder and have a predefined structure.

 ## Folder and Files Structure